acanewby/kaniko/README.md

 #### Caching Layers
 kaniko can cache layers created by `RUN` and `COPY` (configured by flag `--cache-copy-layers`) commands in a remote repository.
+Optionally, kaniko can also cache layers in the local cache directory.
-Before executing a command, kaniko checks the cache for the layer.
+Before executing a command, kaniko checks the remote repository cache (and the [local cache directory](#specifying-the-local-cache-directory)), if specified, for the layer, with the local cache directory taking precedence.

 If it exists, kaniko will pull and extract the cached layer instead of executing the command.
-If not, kaniko will execute the command and then push the newly created layer to the cache.
+If not, kaniko will execute the command and then push the newly created layer to the specified cache(s).

 Note that kaniko cannot read layers from the cache after a cache miss: once a layer has not been found in the cache, all subsequent layers are built locally without consulting the cache.